Skip to content

 self.affinity = []

-if not self.qp_clip:
+if not self._encoder_id:

-if not keyframes:
+if not re.match(self._settings_builder_id, self._encoder_id):

 def encode(self, clip: vs.VideoNode, outfile: PathLike | None = None) -> VideoFile: